Mercury Grand Marquis

 The Mercury Grand Marquis is an automobile that was produced by Mercury from the 1975 until 2011 model years.
 Introduced as the flagship sub-model of the Mercury Marquis in 1975, the Grand Marquis became a stand-alone model line in 1983, serving as the largest Mercury sedan.
 The model line served as the sedan counterpart of the Mercury Colony Park station wagon up to 1991.
 The fourth generation was the basis of the 2003 and 2004 Mercury Marauder.

 From 1979 until 2011, the Grand Marquis shared the rear-wheel drive (RWD) Panther platform with the Ford LTD Crown Victoria (Ford Crown Victoria after 1992), and from 1980, the Lincoln Town Car.
 For over three decades, the Ford and Mercury sedans were functionally identical, with two of the three generations of the model line sharing the same roofline.
 The Grand Marquis was available as a four-door sedan for nearly its entire run; from 1988 to its final year in 2011, it was the only body style that was offered.
 A four-door hardtop was available from 1975 to 1978 and a two-door hardtop coupe from 1975 to 1987.

 The Grand Marquis was the second-best-selling Mercury line (after the Cougar) with 2.7 million units produced; at 36 years of continuous production, the Grand Marquis was the longest-running Mercury nameplate (the Cougar, 34 years).
 Ford manufactured the Grand Marquis, alongside the Mercury Marquis, Mercury Marauder, Ford (LTD) Crown Victoria, and (beginning in 2007) the Lincoln Town Car, at two facilities: the St. Louis Assembly Plant in Hazelwood, Missouri (1979–1985) and the St. Thomas Assembly Plant in Southwold, Ontario, Canada (1986–2011).

 Ford announced the discontinuation of the Mercury brand in 2010, but a few 2011 model-year Mercurys were made.
-The last Grand Marquis - and the final Mercury branded car - was produced on January 4, 2011, at St. Thomas Assembly.
+The last Grand Marquis - and the final Mercury branded car - was produced on January 4, 2011, at St. Thomas Assembly in Ontario, Canada.